chaoskane1314/Customer-Acquisition-Rentention-Using-Experian-Data/README.md

 $$ H_0: \mu_\text{Active} =  \mu_\text{Cancel} $$
 $$ H_A: \mu_\text{Active} \neq  \mu_\text{Cancel} $$

-I will also set the alpha for the Z-test to be 0.02.
+I will also set the alpha for the z-test to be 0.02.

 The two column to perform the test below will be the "wine lover" and "dog owners" columns